coderarjob/meghaos-x86/README.md

 I want the system to be stable but not totally locked down to the programmer.
-The OS will run in x86 Protected Mode with Virtual Memory to ensure that one process do not touch memory used by another process.
+The OS will run in x86 Protected Mode with Virtual Memory to ensure that one process do not touch memory used by another.
 The kernel will provide ways for the programmer to safely interact with the computer and change parts of it easily.

 ![MeghaOS Screenshot](/docs/images/meghaos_screenshot.png)

 This is the second iteration.
-The first OS was targetted to run on the 8086 processor.
-It was written entirely in assembly language, because of a lack of proper higher level language compilers for the 8086 processor.
+The first OS was targeted to run on the 8086 processor.
+It was written entirely in assembly language, due of a lack of proper higher level language compilers for the 8086 processor.

 The current, second version, targets the 80386 processor and the former unavailability of tools is